jeromelebel/bathroomfan/README.md

 - the [case](3D/case.stl) itself
 - the [LED windows](3D/leds.stl)

-I choose to print the case in 2 colors, white filament, for the main part, and transparent filament for the 8 LED little windows.
+I chose to print the case in 2 colors, white filament, for the main part, and transparent filament for the 8 LED little windows.
 Those windows are not required.
 The case is big, but it can be reduced a little.
 I was able to print it on Ultimaker 3 extended.

 The tube and the case have been glued with hot glue so it can be detached later if needed.
 I wanted to screw the lid to the case, but it is not useful.
 I also wanted to use small magnets to keep the filter, but it is not needed either.